 Key takeaway: Large platforms differ not only in features but primarily in implementation effort, integration ecosystem, and long-term maintainability.
 A solution that works perfectly in industry can be unnecessarily complex and expensive for a real estate portfolio.

-IBM Maximo: Strong in asset-intensive industries with extensive EAM-feature set and robust offline and work order functionalities.
+IBM Maximo: Strong in asset-intensive industries with extensive EAM feature sets and robust offline and work order functionalities.
 Limitation: High project complexity and longer implementation times – expect significant integration and consulting effort.

 SAP EAM / SAP S/4HANA: Makes sense if SAP is already the finance and procurement backbone.
 Technically, it allows for deep booking and CapEx integrations.
 Practical Limit: License and customizing logic can increase project costs and reduce flexibility.

-FM:Systems, iOffice: Quick SaaS entry, user-friendly and cost-effective for medium-sized organizations.
-Limitation: Check API openness and mass export capabilities, otherwise you risk later vendor lock-in.
+FM:Systems, iOffice: Quick SaaS entry, user-friendly, and cost-effective for medium-sized organizations.
+Limitation: Check API openness and bulk export functions, otherwise, you risk later vendor lock-in.

-• Pragmatic Rule 2: For IoT-driven predictive workflows, test streaming, not just API calls.
+- Pragmatic Rule 2: For IoT-driven predictive workflows, test streaming capabilities, not just API calls.

-• Pragmatic Rule 3: Consider a two-tierstrategy only if you clearly budget reconciliation workflows.
+- Pragmatic Rule 3: Consider a two-tier strategy only if you clearly budget for reconciliation workflows.

-Key insight from projects: The most common mistake is choosing a single key figure as a basis for decisions – such as list price.
-In reality, integration costs, upgradeability, and exit options determine economic success.
+Key insight from projects: The most common mistake is choosing a single key figure as a basis for decision-making – such as list price.
+In reality, integration costs, upgrade capability, and exit options determine economic success.
 Therefore, prioritize test tasks that map your critical integrations.

-Trade-off: Some organizations gain short-term speed through specialized, lean SaaS-Tools solutions.
+Consideration: Some organizations gain speed in the short term through specialized, lean SaaS tools.
 Others need the depth of an EAM and must bear the integration and operating budget in the long term.
 Make this decision consciously, not out of convenience.

 Tip: In the RFP, request a combined technical proof-of-concept task with your data structure and a live integration check – this separates vendors who only show nice demos from those who can deliver real integrations.